tjiacheng123/Czech_Prediction/README.md

 We will be utilizing Python and Jupyter notebook to peform our exploratory data analysis and build our prediction model.

 More information and files on the datasets can be found in this [link](https://data.world/lpetrocelli/czech-financial-dataset-real-anonymized-transactions)

+Currently building the prediction model and will be uploading my script in the coming weeks :)